Annual Report

 Human Services Quality Framework (HSQF):

-he HSQF assesses and promotes improvement in the quality of human services for the Queensland Government.
+The HSQF assesses and promotes improvement in the quality of human services for the Queensland Government.

 To help organisations implement quality systems and prepare for their quality assessment activities, QCOSS provides one-on-one and small group support, as well as information and resources, including an HSQF eTraining course and policy templates.

-with a suite of new video resources; the page had 1,039 views.
+In 2022-23 the Quality page on Community Door was updated with a suite of new video resources; the page had 1,039 views.

 More than 20 organisations received one-on-one HSQF support, and QCOSS hosted regional HSQF workshops as well as providing HSQF auditor training.